 From the Supply Reserve Depot

 Success!
-For some time now, I have been searching for a stoneware jar marked with the letters “SRD” to complement Tastes Of History’s Great War themed history displays.
-While many stoneware jars have been found, none had the iconic “SRD” lettering.
-Just before Christmas 2019 Jill and I visited Victoria Mill Antiques Centre in Congleton, a favourite haunt f\of ours or seeking out period props and kitchenalia.
-If I am honest, we went there for lunch as chef Ian Woodhouse serves quite superb food in the Loft Café, but it never hurts to have a nose around.
-Within minutes, three stoneware jars were spotted at the back of a shelf but, so used to finding such things, I almost ignored them.
-That is until I noticed what looked like black marks on one of the jars facing the wall.
+For some time now, we have been searching for a stoneware jar marked with the letters 'SRD' to complement Tastes Of History’s Great War themed history displays.
+While many stoneware jars have been found, none had the iconic 'SRD' lettering.
+Just before Christmas 2019 we visited Victoria Mill Antiques Centre in Congleton, a favourite haunt of ours for seeking out period props and kitchenalia.
+If we are honest, we went there for lunch as chef Ian Woodhouse serves quite superb food in the Loft Café, but it never hurts to have a nose around.
+Within minutes, three stoneware jars were spotted at the back of a shelf but, so used to finding such things, we almost ignored them.
+That is until what looked like black marks on one of the jars facing the wall were spotted.
 Could it be?
 The jar pictured (left) is now part of our kit, but why all the fuss and what do those letters mean?